 NOTE: There is usually one or two significant sales (20-25% off) each year so if you are planning ahead, monitor the FB groups or sign up for the mailing list to hear about these sales.

-NOTE: Here is a guide to adding a custom waypoint. - Hike Intel is a free iOS app from Tim Luby that crowdsources trail conditions and other info (like statuses of springs and shelters).
+Price: The pro version offers extra features for $6.49 per month ($3.33 per month if paid annually). - Hike Intel is a free iOS app from Tim Luby that crowdsources trail conditions and other info (like statuses of springs and shelters).
 It claims to be a different animal from FarOut but as I don’t have an iOS device I haven’t tested it and have no thoughts about it.
 There is a Facebook group for it as well.

 - Life360 and FollowMee are two popular mobile apps you and your family can use to track your hike (though they are not hiking-specific apps), but now that FarOut has social features and check-ins, that’s probably the better option.
 Alternatively, if you hike with a Garmin, Spot, Zoleo or similar device, those tend to offer check-in and other social tracking features as well.